turbaevsky/indicators/doc/PI_DB_TS.md

 Long-Term Target Report is the _most important report_ for top management.

-The charts will be showed if the according check-box checked.
+The charts will be shown if the according check-box checked.

 To produce the sharable report the _(Re)create LTT report and update LTT data_ button might be pressed.